Breeze/breeze.github.io/doc-node-mongodb/index.md

 The real point here is that, in general, you cannot tell by looking at the client side code what backend datastore is behind any Breeze query.

-<p class="note">Breeze does not yet support querying a MongoDB sub-document directly although it will return one as part of its parent.
-The ability to query sub-documents will be added in a future release.</p>
+> Breeze does not yet support querying a MongoDB sub-document directly although it will return one as part of its parent.
+The ability to query sub-documents will be added in a future release.

 #### Server side